University of Manchester

 Claire recently completed a PhD focussed on designing innovative demand management strategies for the UK water sector.
 Synthesising insights from critical research, consumer intelligence, and the experiences of professionals working in demand management the research developed an understanding of the current and future potential for water efficiency strategies that engage with social and material context of water use to elicit deep changes to the ways in which water is integrated in everyday life.

 Alongside her PhD Claire is a Research Associate at the Tyndall Centre for Climate Change, Manchester.
 The research takes a multidisciplinary approach to understand the consumer context of energy demand in food supply changes as part of research project at CSEF (Centre for Sustainable Energy in Food supply chains).

-Prior to her PhD, Claire worked as a sustainability consultant providing research and expertise to clients such as Greater Manchester County Council, West Sussex County Council, the Lake District National Park Authority, the Eden Project and Booths’ supermarkets.
-Her specialisms included developing city and regional scale greenhouse gas estimates and mitigation strategies, and periodic monitoring of progress; modelling and mapping the impacts of global food supply chains at a supermarket level; developing management strategies including how to engage consumers in greenhouse gas mitigation with a focus on diet and nutrition.
+Prior to obtaining her PhD, Claire Hoolohan worked as a sustainability consultant providing research and expertise to clients such as Greater Manchester and West Sussex County Councils, the Lake District National Park Authority, the Eden Project and Booths’ supermarkets.
+Her specialisms include developing greenhouse gas emissions estimates and mitigation strategies; periodic monitoring processes; mapping the impacts of global food supply chains at a supermarket level; and developing management strategies with a focus on diets, demand and consumer behaviour.•